The SIMONA Research Simulator

 The Simona Research Simulator can realistically simulate all types of aircraft, helicopters and even cars.
 The simulator was specially built for TU Delft and is used as a laboratory for education and research in the fields of flight simulation technology and human-machine interaction.

 The cabin of the Simona Research Simulator is constructed from lightweight material and can accommodate two crew members.
-The glass cockpit closely resembles that of a modern cargo aircraft, while a display shows a computer-generated image of the outside world.
-The cockpit moves using a hydraulic system with six degrees of freedom: this is how the crew can experience realistic accelerations and rotations, for example.
-The controls such as the yokes, joysticks and pedals all feel lifelike.
+The glass cockpit closely resembles that of a modern airliner, while a visual display system shows a computer-generated image of the outside world.
+The cockpit moves using a hydraulic system with six degrees of freedom: this is how the crew can experience realistic motion cues.
+The controls such as the yoke, sidestick, helicopter controls, and pedals all feel lifelike.

 The cabin of the SIMONA Research Simulator is made of lightweight materials and holds a two person flight deck.